 - The Property's EIV Master File

-- Monthly Review of Identity Verification Reports (required)
+- o Monthly Review of Identity Verification Reports (required)

 - Failed Pre-Screening Report

 - Failed Verification Report

-- Quarterly (minimum required) review of New Hires Report or Monthly review of New Hires Report

-- Quarterly (minimum required) of Multiple Subsidy Report or Monthly review of Multiple Subsidy Report

-- Quarterly (minimum required) review of Deceased Tenant Report or ⊠ Monthly review of Deceased Tenant Report

 - The resident/applicant file

 - The EIV Discrepancy Log

 EIV Discrepancy Logs are used to record response to unresolved EIV discrepancies throughout the year.
 Since all EIV errors are not the result of errors in PIC or resident non-compliance, it is helpful to maintain a record of response to errors in one place.
 EIV Discrepancy Logs will be maintained for each year.
 The EIV Discrepancy Log is divided in to 3 categories: